IBM/universal-connectors/filter-plugin/logstash-filter-hdfs-guardium/README.md

    In addition, events are configured with the add_locale, add_host_metadata, and add_tags processors (to add an "hdfs" tag).

-3. To learn more about Filebeat processors [here](https://www.elastic.co/guide/en/beats/filebeat/current/filtering-and-enhancing-data.html#using-processors).
+3. To learn more about Filebeat processors, click [here](https://www.elastic.co/guide/en/beats/filebeat/current/filtering-and-enhancing-data.html#using-processors).

+## Limitations:

+1. Database name is seen as blank.

 ## 4. Configuring the HDFS filters in Guardium Data Protection (GDP)